cul-it/mann-wagon/README.md

 <a href="https://zenhub.com"><img src="https://raw.githubusercontent.com/ZenHubIO/support/master/zenhub-badge.png"></a>

 # mann-wagon
-[Locomotive](http://locomotivecms.com) Wagon site for Mann Library
+[Locomotive](http://locomotivecms.com) site for Mann Library

 ### Overview

-[Wagon](http://github.com/locomotivecms/wagon) is the command line interface for Locomotive and is where developers will spend most of their time when working on a Locomotive site.
+[Wagon](http://github.com/locomotivecms/wagon) is the command line interface for Locomotive and is where developers will spend most of their time when working locally on a Locomotive site.
 For a more thorough intro to the Locomotive approach and workflow, please review the [mann-locomotive README](http://github.com/cul-it/mann-locomotive#overview).
 We'll be here when you get back.

 ### QuickStart